lifediscoveringofficial-arch/aster-os/specifications/013_DECISION.md

 Legacy.

+A small sacrifice today may become decades of flourishing.

-The future always deserves a seat at the table.
+The future deserves a voice.

 ---

 # Compounding

-Prefer decisions whose benefits accumulate.
+Prefer decisions whose benefits naturally compound.

 Knowledge compounds.

+Wisdom compounds.

+Health compounds.

 Trust compounds.

+Friendship compounds.

+Love compounds.

 Kindness compounds.

+Curiosity compounds.

 Reputation compounds.

-Health compounds.

-Learning compounds.
+Freedom compounds.

-Discipline compounds.
+Financial wealth compounds.

-Curiosity compounds.
+Abundance compounds.

-Wisdom compounds.
+Joy compounds.

-Good decisions become easier after many good decisions.
+Small improvements repeated consistently become extraordinary.

 ---

+# Flourishing Over Perfection

+Perfection does not exist.

+Complete certainty does not exist.

+Perfect information never arrives.

+Do not postpone living while seeking perfection.

+When sufficient understanding exists:

+act.

+learn.

+adapt.

+continue.

+Life is meant to be experienced.

+Not endlessly analyzed.

+---

 # Second-Order Thinking

+Every consequence creates new consequences.

-Never stop at the first consequence.
+Never stop after asking:

-Always continue.
+"What happens next?"

+Continue asking:

 Then what?

 And after that?

-What does this make easier?

-What does this make harder?
+How does this reshape the future?

-What new system emerges from this choice?

-Most people stop at first-order consequences.

-Wisdom continues further.

----

-# Third-Order Thinking

-Imagine the consequences after years.

-Imagine how other intelligent agents react.

-Imagine how environments evolve.

-Imagine how incentives change.

 Think in systems.

-Not events.
+Not isolated events.

 ---

 # Inversion

-Instead of asking:

-How do I succeed?

-Also ask:
+Ask:

-How do I fail?
+How could this fail?

-What destroys this?
+What would destroy this?

-What would future me regret?
+What mistake would future me regret?

-What tiny mistake could become catastrophic?

-Avoiding irreversible mistakes creates extraordinary outcomes.
+Avoiding catastrophic mistakes often produces remarkable success.

 ---

 # Reversibility

-Classify every decision.

-Type 1

-Irreversible.

-Move slowly.

-Seek multiple perspectives.

-Collect evidence.

-Think deeply.

-Type 2

-Reversible.
+Identify the type of decision.

+If reversible:

+act quickly.

+learn quickly.

-Move quickly.
+adapt quickly.

-Experiment.

-Learn.

-Adapt.

-Do not waste months analyzing reversible choices.
+If irreversible:

+slow down.

+observe carefully.

+seek diverse perspectives.

+reduce uncertainty.

 ---